Talks

 How do children’s ideas about similarities and differences among people develop?
 Using examples from children, teachers, and the wider community, we will explore: How does what children see and hear at home, in the media and popular culture, and in the wider community affect what they learn about gender, race, class, ethnic groups, and religion?
 How does it affect their attitudes and behavior and how they deal with differences among people?
 How does what they learn contribute to violence or non-violence?
 What can families and schools do to promote an appreciation of diversity?
 How can our work on these issues promote a more peaceful and just world?
 We will look at specific strategies for counteracting stereotypes and infusing anti-bias education in the home and school.

-TOY STORY: A PARENT’S GUIDE TO MAKING GOOD TOY CHOICES
+TOY STORY: A PARENT and Teacher GUIDE TO MAKING GOOD TOY AND PLAY CHOICES FOR THEIR YOUNG CHILDREN

-The toy choices parents make can have a big impact on their children’s play, development, and learning.
+Quality play is important in the early years.
+The toy choices we make can have a big impact on their children’s play, development, and learning.
 And it gets harder and harder for parents to sort through the onslaught of new toys and seductive advertising that assail them and their children.
-This presentation will look at why play is important and how toys influence play.
-It will help parents choose toys that promote constructive play and match their children’s interests and development.
-It will also provide suggestions about how to resist the commercial pressure while keeping peace in the family.
+This presentation looks at why play is important and how toys influence play.
+It will help parents and teachers choose toys that promote constructive play and match their children’s interests and development.
+It will also provide suggestions about how to resist the commercial pressure while keeping peace in the home and school.
+Attendees will receive materials from Diane’s organization, Teachers Resisting Unhealthy Entertainment (TRUCE; www.truceteachers.org).